sage-code/eve/manual/control.md

 ## With

-Establish a declaration region and qualifier suppression block.
+Establish a declaration region and scope qualifier suppression block.

 **syntax**
 ```